bitcoindevkit/bdk/CONTRIBUTING.md

 PR should be reviewed first on the conceptual level before focusing on code style or grammar fixes.

+To merge a PR we require all CI tests to pass, the PR has at least one approving review by a maintainer with write access, and reasonable criticisms have been addressed.

 Coding Conventions
 ------------------

 This codebase uses spaces, not tabs.
 Use `cargo fmt` with the default settings to format code before committing.
 This is also enforced by the CI.
+All public items must be documented.
+We adhere to the [Rust API Guidelines](https://rust-lang.github.io/api-guidelines/about.html) with respect to documentation.

+The library is written using safe rust.
+Special consideration must be given to code which proposes an exception to the rule.

+All new features require testing.
+Tests should be unique and self-describing.
+If a test is in development or is broken or no longer useful, then a reason should be given for adding the `#[ignore]` attribute.

 Security
 --------